-[Amy from Sunlit Pages is back with a wonderful idea for a Valentine craft to go along with your holiday reading.
-I especially love how it reinforces family kindness and working together, something we’ve been working on around here, too.]
+[Amy from Sunlit Pages is back with a wonderful idea for a Valentine hug craft to go along with your holiday reading.
+I especially love how it reinforces family kindness and working together]

-I love seasonal and holiday picture books, but I have not had the greatest luck with books for Valentine’s Day.
-Maybe I’m just looking at the wrong ones, but I’ve found most of them to be fairly shallow and gimmicky.
+I love seasonal and holiday picture books, but I have not had the greatest luck with books for Valentine's Day.
+Maybe I'm just looking at the wrong ones, but I've found most of them to be fairly shallow and gimmicky.
 [Note from Erica: I totally agree!!
-Note: this post contains affiliate links.]
+See our list of Books for Kids that Spread Love and Kisses Note: this post contains affiliate links that may earn commission.]

 So when it comes to Valentine's Day, I tend to stick with books that focus on love and friendship but stay away from mention of the actual holiday.